kratman/VibCI/README.md

 ### Performing VCI calculations

 Only a single input file is required to run the LOVCI program.
+All keywords in the input file must be given in the correct order.

 Example input can be found in the tests and doc directories.
 ```
 user:$ lovci -n Ncpus -i input.inp -o spectrum.txt